Fuiste/optics/README.md

   get: (s: S) => A | undefined
   set: (a: A | ((a: A) => A)) => <T extends S>(s: T) => T
 }

+// A total, invertible mapping between S and A export type Iso<S, A> = {
+  _tag: 'iso'
+  to: (s: S) => A
+  from: (a: A) => S
+}
 ```

 Notes:

 - `Lens#set` and `Prism#set` both accept a value or function and return a new object of the same structural type as the input.
 Unchanged branches are preserved
 - `Prism#get` may return `undefined`.
 When using composed prisms, any missing outer branch results in `undefined`
 - `Prism#set` on a composed path that is currently missing is a no-op by default.
-If you want to create missing branches, do it in the outer prism’s `set`
+If you want to create missing branches, do it in the outer prism’s `set`.
+An exception is when composing with `Iso`: providing a concrete value will be materialized via the outer `Prism#set`, while providing a function remains a no-op if missing

 ### Utility types